 Accessing the 220 Acre Brea Reservoir (Brea Creek Flood basin)

 There’s only one really good spot to park to explore this area.
-It is surprising that this 220 acre preserve has only one parking place.
-In addition this 220 acres is absolutely hidden from view from any road, yet right in the middle of Fullerton.
+This 220 acres is absolutely hidden from view from any road, yet right in the middle of Fullerton.
 That’s Twilight Zone stuff.
 Your first site of the dam and recreation area is quite a thrill.
 So in a way it is wonderful that there is only one convenient place to enter.
-(There’s several places immediate neighbors can enter this preserve by walking.)
+(Even from that parking place you have walk quite a ways to see this stunning view.)
 This one good spot to park is the Fullerton’s Sports Complex.
 Going east on Bastanchury from Harbor, it’s the first right after the interesting dip and S turns Bastanchury makes.
 There’s two parking lots.
 Drive on to the back one where you will see a concrete sidewalk which eventually meets a dirt trail that goes roughly east-west.
-That point is the yellow reference arrow in this satellite view “reference for Brea Reservoir walks.jpg”
+That point is the yellow reference arrow in this satellite view to the left above.

 East of that Sports Complex Reference Point (out and back .9 mi)

 The walk to the left takes you to Brea Blvd which on the map is called Trail Rest Park.
 That trail is named Lost Trail and was created by a young Dennis Quinlivan in the 70s.
 He is now superintendent of Landscaping Department.
 The east end of the trail is undeveloped with no place around there to park; hence the name Trail Rest, not trail start.
 If it would be developed it would probably be just a bench and a sign to signify a junction of three trails; two of which are on the other side of Brea Blvd.
-Those trails are described in the webpage named, East Coyote Hills Trail.
+Those trails are described in the webpage named –> East Coyote Hills Trail.

-West of that Sports Complex Reference Point (out and back .8 miles)
+West out of that Sports Complex (out and back .8 miles)